noman-sajid/Habit-Building/ARCHITECTURE.md

 │   ├── authMiddleware.js # Protects routes by verifying JWT tokens.
 │   ├── catchAsyncErrors.js # Wraps async functions to catch and forward errors.
 │   ├── error.js          # Global error handler for Express.
+│   ├── isAuthenticated.js # Checks if a user is authenticated without protecting the route.
 │   └── multer.js         # Handles multipart/form-data for file uploads.
 ├── models/               # Mongoose schemas and models.
 │   ├── Habit.js          # Defines the schema for habits.